2021 Super Rugby Aotearoa season: Law variations

-A captain's referral has also been brought in for 2021, similar to those used successfully in cricket and tennis, with New Zealand Rugby becoming the first to trial it in rugby union.
-Each team will be allowed one referral per match which can be used in one of three scenarios: a decision occurring in the final five minutes of a match, an offence in the build up to a try being scored or an act of foul play.
-All other law variations from the 2020 season will again be used in the 2021 season.
+A captain's referral was also brought in for 2021, similar to those used successfully in cricket and tennis, with New Zealand Rugby becoming the first to trial it in rugby union.
+Each team was allowed one referral per match which could be used in one of three scenarios: a decision occurring in the final five minutes of a match, an offence in the build up to a try being scored or an act of foul play.
+All other law variations from the 2020 season were again used in the 2021 season.

 Standings

 Round-by-round

 The table below shows the progression of all teams throughout the 2021 Super Rugby Aotearoa season.
 Each team's tournament points on the standings log is shown for each round, with the overall log position in brackets.